Hops Herb Fights Breast Cancer and Menopause Symptoms

 One clinical study of Hops and menopause came from Belgium’s Ghent University.
 It tested 67 menopausal women for three months.
 The researchers given either a Hops extract called 8-prenylnarigenin (8-PN) or a placebo.
-The study found that after six weeks and 12 weeks, those taking the Hops extract experienced a significant reduction in vasomotor symptoms – including hot flushes and night sweats.
+The study found that after six weeks and 12 weeks, those taking the Hops extract experienced a significant reduction in vasomotor symptoms – including hot flushes (or hot flashes) and night sweats.

 The researchers utilized the Kupperman index to qualify the reduction in symptoms.
 The 100 microgram (low dose) was most effective in reducing symptoms.
 The researchers summarized their findings: